kyletolle/folis.js/README.md

 ### Write to file delay

-The server will currently wait 5 seconds after it receives the last request before it writes to a file.
-To change this delay, simply change `DISK_WRITE_DELAY`.
+The server currently waits 5 seconds after it receives the last request before it writes to a file.
+To make the server wait a different length of time, change `DISK_WRITE_DELAY` in the code.